 A good example by Advacoat on how a polyaspartic floor coating is installed

 One thing to keep in mind is that like epoxy, not all polyaspartics are created equal.
 Some of the DIY kits that are being offered are not of the same quality as the more professional versions.
 So shop around and compare if you want to install a garage floor coating yourself.
-The formulations are different with a lower solids content in order to lengthen the pot life.
-Grinding is also the recommended floor preparation.
+The formulations are different and come with a lower solids content in order to lengthen the pot life.
+Grinding the concrete is also the recommended floor prep.

 While polyurea / polyaspartic coatings are not affected by water or humidity when fully cured, humidity during installation can cause the coating to cure much more rapidly and should be monitored before installation.